r03ert0/meshgeometry/README.md

 -randverts number_of_vertices                    |Generate homogeneously distributedrandom vertices over the mesh -relax filename                                  |Relax current mesh to mesh at filename (both meshes have the same topology) -resample smooth_mesh reference_mesh             |Resample the mesh to match the vertices and the topology of the argument mesh
--rotate x y z                                    |Rotate with angles x, y and z -scale scale_value                               |Multiply each vertex by 'scale' -size                                            |Display mesh dimensions -stereographic                                   |Stereographic projection -taubinSmooth lambda mu number_of_iterations     |Taubin Smoothing -smoothData lambda number_of_iterations          |Laplace smoothing of data, lambda=0 -> no smoothing, lambda=1 -> each vertex value to neighbour's average
+-rotate x y z                                    |Rotate with angles x, y and z (in degrees) -scale scale_value                               |Multiply each vertex by 'scale' -size                                            |Display mesh dimensions -stereographic                                   |Stereographic projection -subdivide                                       |Subdivide the mesh with one iteration of Kobbelt's sqrt(3) algorithm -taubinSmooth lambda mu number_of_iterations     |Taubin Smoothing -smoothData lambda number_of_iterations          |Laplace smoothing of data, lambda=0 -> no smoothing, lambda=1 -> each vertex value to neighbour's average
 -threshold value 0:down/1:up                     |Threshold texture data